 Outdoor Activities

-- Beaches: Vanderbilt Beach, Clam Pass, Lowdermilk Park
+- Beaches: Vanderbilt Beach, Clam Pass, Lowdermilk Park, Naples Pier, Delnor-Wiggins Pass State Park

 Cultural Attractions

-- The Baker Museum: Art museum at Artis Naples
+- The Baker Museum: Contemporary art museum on the Artis Naples campus

-- Naples Art District: Local galleries and studios
+- Naples Art District: Local galleries and working studios along Solana Road

 Social Opportunities